-\item Large and small scales near-IR and radio observations reveal multiple compact bubbles associated with sources such as IRS~7, IRS~4, and IRS~3, southeast to MHO~2360 indicating previous episodes of massive-star feedback and the presence of \ion{H}{ii} regions.
+\item Large and small scales near-IR and radio observations revealed multiple compact bubbles associated with sources such as IRS~7, IRS~4, IRS~3, and the structure southeast to MHO~2360, indicating previous episodes of massive-star feedback and the presence of \ion{H}{ii} regions.
 The morphology and spatial distribution of these bubbles suggest that earlier generations of stars influenced the cloud structure and potentially helped trigger subsequent star-formation events.
-While further high-resolution observations are required to firmly establish this scenario, IRAS~18162–2048 stands out as an active, multigenerational, feedback-rich star-forming complex.
+While further high-resolution observations are required to firmly establish this scenario, IRAS~18162–2048 stands out as an active, multi-generational, feedback-rich star-forming complex. \end{itemize}